enanomapper/ontologies/README.md

 The bao.props and bao.iris files contain all the information needed to describe which parts of the BAO ontology is retained in the slimmed version.

-The specific slimming steps can be consulted in the [slimming script](scripts/src/build-workflow/slim.sh) used in the workflow.

 Tutorials
 =========